Kayli/logspub/dev/distributed.md

 - encourage team autonomy, freedom and responsibility
   - splitting the ownership of the code is an important part of ms architecture

-- each microservice own its logic and data under an autonomous lifecycle, with independent deployment per microservice.
+- each microservice owns its logic and data under an autonomous lifecycle, with independent deployment per microservice

 - it should be easy to rewrite microservice
   - its normal to do that several times, always adapting to business requirements